American Protective League: Criticism

-During World War I, the APL was joined by many similar groups formed by civilians to fight against foreign infiltration and sabotage.
-The "Anti Yellow Dog League" was a youth organization composed of school boys over the age of ten, who sought out disloyal persons.
-Such leagues and societies branched across the nation.

-President Wilson knew of the APL's activities and had misgivings about their methods.
+President Wilson knew of the APL's activities and had misgivings about its methods.
 He wrote to Attorney General Gregory expressing his concern: "It would be dangerous to have such an organization operating in the United States, and I wonder if there is any way in which we could stop it?"
 But he deferred to Gregory's judgment and took no action to curtail the APL, officially approving the organization along with his cabinet.

 The APL also worked with the army's Military Intelligence Division (MID), the government's principal investigatory agency in this period.
 When the relationship between the APL and the MID became public early in 1919, the revelations embarrassed Secretary of War Newton D. Baker.
 Baker tried to end the War Department's use of volunteer spies.